steveyiyo/blog.steveyi.net/content/en/posts/create-object-in-ripe-database.md

 author: "SteveYi"
 date: Sat, 21 Nov 2020 08:37:20 +0000
 draft: false
-tags: ['ASN', 'BGP', 'Internet', 'Routing Protocol']
+tags: ["ASN", "BGP", "Internet", "Routing Protocol"]
 ---

 In this article, we will share with you how to register MAINTAINER, PERSON/ROLE, and ORGANIZATION objects in the RIPE DataBase.